BeeFit: Fitness & Wellness

 Your Application

 Look for products (or make your own) that target three key areas: daytime cortisol control (ashwagandha, rhodiola), nighttime recovery (magnesium glycinate, zinc, L‑theanine), and direct testosterone support (D‑aspartic acid, fenugreek, vitamin D).
-These ingredients are well‑researched and far from the caffeine arms race.
+Some of these ingredients have promising evidence, but results vary by person, dose, product quality, and health status.

 Direct Answer